TypedDict¶

 Class-based syntax¶

-An alternative, class-based syntax to define a TypedDict
+An alternative, class-based syntax to define a TypedDict is supported

 in Python 3.6 and later: